 Social Protection and Well-being > Income Distribution and Poverty

 The P90/P10 ratio is the ratio of the upper bound value of the ninth decile (i.e. the 10% of people with highest income) to that of the upper bound value of the first decile.
-All data from 2018.
+All data from 2019-2020 except Italy, Japan (2018).

 *Definitions of poverty vary among nations, poverty line is drawn differently for each country.

-The quintile ratio compares the top 20% with the bottom 20%, a smaller number indicates a small difference between the two.
-2010-2017.
+The quintile ratio compares the average income of the top 20% with the bottom 20%, a smaller number indicates a small difference between the two.
+For 2019-2020 except Italy, Japan (2018).

 Congressional Research Service